-With Georgia being part of the Soviet Union before 1991 there are still significant landmine contaminated areas around former Soviet military bases, along its international borders and along the breakaway region of South Ossetia.
-There are 2 million square meters of known landmine contaminate areas in Georgia, although the precise extent of landmine contamination was never publicly reported.
+With Georgia being part of the Soviet Union before 1991, there are still significant landmine contaminated areas around former Soviet military bases, along its international borders and along the breakaway region of South Ossetia.
+There are 2 million square meters of known landmine contaminated areas in Georgia, although the precise extent of landmine contamination was never publicly reported.
+More than 4 square kilometers of land are still contaminated by mines ad ERW (territories controlled by Georgian central government) where over 344,000 people live.
+Until today, over 710 mine and ERW victims have been identified by the nation-wide survey.

 What we do

 Since 2004, ITF focused on capacity building through training aimed at educating the Georgian representatives in: disability and mine victim assistance; mine action evaluation; mine action assessment; middle management training; and quality assurance and quality control.
-By educating Georgian representatives, we try to boost the creation of nationally owned capacities.
+By educating Georgian representatives, ITF is trying to boost the creation of nationally owned capacities.